jumpingjoy/watchnationpro/garmin-venu-review.md

 #### How good is menstrual Tracking in Garmin Venu?

-Menstrual cycle tracking feature can be set up in the health stats setting of Garmin connect app.
-Your current cycle is showed and you can enter your daily symptoms.
+You can set up the Menstrual cycle tracking feature in the health stats setting of Garmin connect app.
+Your current cycle is displayed, and you can enter your daily symptoms.
 Other than menstrual cycle tracking and details, symptoms both physical and psychological are also tracked.
 Next periods and fertility predictions are also given in the app.
-More excitingly, nutrition and health information are provided to maintain your health.
+More excitingly, nutrition and health information is provided to maintain your health.

 #### How good is Heart rate tracking in Garmin Venu?

+Our rating: ★★★★☆ | 🙂

-Garmin Venu comes with wrist-based heart rate monitor.
-So it must be worn above the wrist bone.
-But it is also compatible with chest-based heart monitor too.
-If both are available during an activity, then Chest-based heart rate data will be taken for further analysis and sharing among other features.
-Chest heart rate data is used only during an activity.
+Garmin Venu comes with a wrist-based heart rate monitor.
+So, you must wear it above the wrist bone.
+The heart rate is compatible with chest-based heart monitors too.
+If both are available during an activity, then Chest-based heart rate data will be taken for further analysis and sharing, among other features.
+Chest heart rate data is used only during activity.
 The heart rate zone is determined based on previous activities.
-The maximum heart rate must be given manually.
+You can set the maximum heart rate manually.
 You can change the heart zone manually too.
-Abnormal heart rate alert is indeed helpful.
+An abnormal heart rate alert is indeed helpful.
 Pulse oximeter readings are available in Garmin Venu.
-The maximum volume of oxygen consumed per minute per kilogram-VO2 max estimates are useful for athletes and fitness purposes.
+The maximum volume of oxygen consumed per minute per kilogram-VO2 max estimates is useful for athletes and fitness purposes.
 Heart rate data is available for broadcasting to all the connected devices.

-#### How well body stress is monitored in Garmin Venu?
+#### How well is body stress monitored in Garmin Venu?

+Our rating: ★★★★☆ | 🙂
-Current stress level and a graph of stress level in last several hours are given to track your stress level.

-Body battery is determined using heart rate variability (HRV), sleep quality, stress level and activity data.
+Current stress level and a graph of stress level in the last several hours are given to track your stress level.
+The Body battery is determined using heart rate variability (HRV), sleep quality, stress level, and activity data.

 #### How good is oxygen absorption Tracking in Garmin Venu?

+Our rating: ★★★★☆ | 🙂

 Pulse oximeter gauges the saturation of oxygen in the blood.
 The pulse oximeter readings are expressed as SpO2 percentage.

-#### How well sleep is monitored in Garmin Venu?
+#### How well is sleep monitored in Garmin Venu?

+Our rating: ★★★★☆ | 🙂

 Sleep monitor tracks your sleep and movements.
-The data given by sleep monitor are total sleep hours, sleep levels and sleep movements.
+The data given by sleep monitor are total sleep hours, sleep levels, and sleep movements.

-#### How well the steps are counted in the Garmin Venu?
+#### How well are the steps counted in the Garmin Venu?

+Our rating: ★★★★☆ | 🙂

-Step counter tracks daily step count and provides step goal and data of previous day.
+Step counter tracks daily step count and provide step goal and data of the previous day.

 ### Garmin Venu Review: Gym Equipment Usage and Gym Profile Features

 {% include image.html img="apple-watch-series-6-quick-feature-check.jpg" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}

-#### How well gym activities are tracked in Garmin Venu?
+#### How well are gym activities tracked in Garmin Venu?

+Our rating: ★★★★★ | 😎
-Garmin Coach widget assists to all your gym activities and needs related to these.
-By updating your gender, age, height, weight etc, Your fitness goals and analysis are updated accordingly.

-Guidance for multiple-step workouts is a notable feature with goals such as distance, reps, time and various metrics.

-Garmin connect app provides training plans feature.
-Schedule your own training plan, follow on-screen instructions and review the plan in your calendar.
+Garmin Coach widget assists with all your gym activities and needs related to these.
+Your fitness goals and analysis are updated accordingly by updating your gender, age, height, weight, etc. Guidance for multiple-step workouts is a notable feature with goals such as distance, reps, time, and various metrics.
+Garmin Connect app provides training plans feature.
+Schedule your training plan, follow on-screen instructions and review the plan in your calendar.

 ### Garmin Venu Review: Training Plans and Post Training Analysis Related Features

 {% include image.html img="apple-watch-series-6-quick-feature-check.jpg" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}

-#### How well the running Activity is monitored on Garmin Venu?
+#### How well the GPS speed and distance is monitored on Garmin Venu?

 Our rating: ★★★★☆ | 🙂